hashicorp/terraform-provider-azurerm/website/docs/d/builtin_role_definition.markdown

 Use this data source to access information about a built-in Role Definition.
 To access information about a custom Role Definition, [please see the `azurerm_role_definition` data source](role_definition.html) instead.

-~> **NOTE:** The this datasource has been deprecated in favour of `azurerm_role_definition` that now can look up role definitions by name.
+~> **Note:** The this datasource has been deprecated in favour of `azurerm_role_definition` that now can look up role definitions by name.
 As such this data source will be removed in version 2.0 of the AzureRM Provider.

 ## Example Usage